manybence/rover/README.txt

 4. Open Programming/Thonny to access the Python code for the web GUI.
 5. Run the script to start the GUI.
 6. Open the browser and search for rapidunit[number]:8080 to access the GUI.
+7. Recompile the C code by running build_2.sh

 -----------------------------------------------------------------------------------
 In case you want to modify the firmware that is responsible for the ultrasound scanning process and drives the motors: